MRCollective/AzureWebFarm.OctopusDeploy/README.md

     * [If you are deploying web applications to Windows Azure](#if-you-are-deploying-web-applications-to-windows-azure)
 * [Contributing](#contributing)
 * [Stay abreast of the latest changes / releases](#stay-abreast-of-the-latest-changes--releases)

+Logo courtesy of Aoife Doyle (thanks so much - it's awesome!)

 Pre-requisites
 --------------